 It’s not been long that diners have been able to eat at Sam’s Riverside’s newly-opened seafood terrace – but if there ever was a time it’s welcome, it’s now.

 The terrace – which comes with heaters and pretty views of the Thames – seats 32.
 Go for British classics with a heavy seafood focus.

 The Ivy Chelsea Garden

-Practical Tips and Map for Al Fresco Dining in London
+Practical Tips and Map for Restaurants with Outdoor Seating in London

 - Look, I know it’s a bore and I kind of keep repeating myself here but you should book ahead to avoid disappointment.
 Trying to find a restaurant with outdoor seating in London that still has availability a couple of hours before dinner on a Saturday is the kind of Herculean task you should spare yourself if at all possible.

 - I’ve tried to flag up the heating / cover sitch at the different restaurants because when it’s December it’s blowing up a storm, there’s a big old difference between dining outside underneath a cosy heater and canopy and not.
 Check ahead and dress appropriately.

 PS: Looking for more inspiration and ideas?
 Check out the Unusual London Book.